espocrm/documentation/docs/development/container-services.md

 Class: `Espo\Entities\User`

 A current user.
-If an application does not require an authentication, then *system* is substituted.
+If an application does not require an authentication, then the *system* user is substituted.

 ## preferences